Skip to main content

 Overview

-Everything powering Ana is driven by our SOTA Ontology system.
-Put simply, it takes in the disparate tables, objects, metadata, etc. from your various sources and creates a unified representation of all the most important concepts in your business.
+TextQL’s platform combines a semantic Ontology layer with a suite of AI-powered tools to give Ana deep understanding of your business data.
+The Ontology takes in the disparate tables, objects, metadata, etc. from your various sources and creates a unified representation of all the most important concepts in your business.

 In-depth